 • DALF C2: Mastery or proficiency

-The DALF C1 and C2 are the highest forms of French language proficiency tests for any non-native individual.
+The DALF C1 and C2 are the highest forms of French language proficiency tests for non-natives.
 You can select the level of difficulty based on your skills in the language as the test has four modules: listening, speaking, writing, and reading.
 Each module carries 25 marks so the test is of 100 total marks.
 There are 900 test centers for these tests in 154 countries so you can select the one which suits you best.

 The TEF stands for Test d’Evaluation de Français.
 This test has four modules: speaking, writing, listening, and reading.
-The results of this test will last for two years only and are very famous for immigrants that are looking to go either on a student visa or on a work permit to Canada or France.
+The results of this test will last for two years only and are very famous for immigrants who are looking to go either on a student visa or on a work permit to Canada or France.
 For the French language proficiency requirement, there are three types of TEF:

 • TEF Études